 Our expectation at this point is that the Play Pavilion will not open until Spring 2024 at the absolute earliest.
 The opening will likely be dictated by the degree to which Imagineering goes back to the drawing board with the Play Pavilion.
 We literally have no clue whether Play Pavilion is 90% done or 10% done–the percentage likely depends upon what can be recycled for a new concept.

 As for what Play Pavilion was/is going to offer, it’s expected that it’ll be the new home to an Animation Academy-like experience where guests will learn how to draw Disney characters.
 Nick and Judy Hopps from Zootopia will host an interactive game called Hotel Heist.
 In a recent book, the company also revealed that there will be a monorail game.
 Interactive, contact-less arcade style games are also likely to appear in the Play Pavilion.

-The concept of the Play Pavilion is probably not a unanimous slam dunk, but I’m perhaps more optimistic about this.
+The concept of the Play Pavilion is not a slam dunk, but I’m cautiously optimistic about this.
 For starters, it’s the less obvious concept but one that could have the larger overall impact for Epcot.

 Wonders of Life becoming the Play Pavilion means that it won’t instead become anything related to Marvel, as previously rumored.
 As someone who doesn’t want to see Future World turned into ‘Super Hero Land (But Only the Handful of Properties We Can Use And Don’t You Dare Say the “M” Word)‘ this is great news to me.